Assistance programs in Benton County Washington.

 Lourdes Health Network may have grant funds for housing and essential needs.
 While restricted and limited, funds may be offered for people faced with eviction and/or those who are currently homeless.
 Money for housing, as well as utilities assistance, is offered.
 Some of the expenses paid for can include monthly rent, natural gas bills, security deposits, and more.
 You may even receive funds for water or sewer costs

-The Salvation Army - Richland serves residents of Kennewick and Benton County.
+The Salvation Army Tri City corps is at 310 N 4th Ave, Pasco, WA 99301, and it serves Richland, Kennewick and Benton County.
 Their assistance programs help the young, elderly, low income, seniors, and others in the area.
-Some of the programs and resources they offer include Rental & Utility Bill Assistance, access to a Food Bank, Christmas Food and Toy Assistance, Furniture, Appliance, and Clothing, Coats for Kids, and much more.
-Call the Salvation Army at 547-2138, or click more details.
+Some of the programs and resources they offer include Rental & Utility Bill Assistance as well as access to a free Food Bank.
+There is also Christmas Food and free Toy Assistance, Furniture, Appliance and Clothing vouchers.
+More on free clothing banks near you.

 Job training and employment